chooie/test-driven-clj-cljs/README.md

 - `(setq cljr-auto-clean-ns nil)`
 - `(setq cljr-warn-on-eval t)`

-When doing any refactoring with clj-refactor, and it asks your permission to evaluate, make sure to stop your running application.
+When doing any refactoring with clj-refactor, when it asks your permission to evaluate, make sure to stop your running application.
 Otherwise, it will redefine the value and you will lose the reference, requiring a REPL restart.